helioshe4/Shorttrack-Results/README.md

 ```
 To access the site, open your web browser and navigate to [localhost:3000](http://localhost:3000).

+The database currently contains the data for all world cup skaters starting from 2015-16 season.

+No username/password necessary for logging in (for the sake of demoing), just press submit.

 ## Help
 To stop the application, run
 ```
 docker-compose down
 ```
-Add the -v flag to remove postgres database as well (will delete your added entries, but not the example entries)
+Add the -v flag to remove postgres database as well (will delete your added entries, but not the default entries).

 ## Authors